tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-uefi.md

 ## Size Overhead

 1. Runtime memory overhead (visible to OS)
 :	The size overhead of the runtime PE image is the same as the overhead of the SMM PE image.
-If a platform has n runtime images, the average amount overhead is 6K * n.
+If a platform has n runtime images, the average amount overhead is `6K * n`.
 2. Boot time memory overhead (invisible to OS)
 :	The size of the overhead for the boot time PE image is the same as the overhead of the SMM PE image.
-If a platform has n boot time images, the average overhead is 6K * n.
+If a platform has n boot time images, the average overhead is `6K * n`.

 If the NX protection for data is enabled, the size of the page table is increased because we need set fine granularity page level protection.